hezean/sustc/README.md

 ./gradlew clean
 ```

-After cleaning up, the source archive should not be larger than 10 MB.
+After cleaning up, the source archive of __sustc-api__ should not be larger than 10 MB.

 Finally, upload these zip files with any other resources as specified to Blackboard.